Danixu/ziso_compressor/README.md

 * It includes an alternative compression method which can reduce the size in some cases.
 * Brute force compression to use the best compression method between the two LZ4 methods.
 * It's 40-45% faster than the ziso.py conversor.
-* It's able to detect CD-ROM images and adjust the blocksize according with their sector size.
+* ~~It's able to detect CD-ROM images and adjust the blocksize according with their sector size.~~ Removed due to an incompatibility of OPL with blocksizes different from 2048.

 ## ToDo

 There are some things I'd like to do, like for example:

 * ~~Try to add read and write buffers to improve the speed~~ -> 50-55% faster compressing and up to 70% decompressing.
-* ~~CD-ROM detection to select the best block size (DVD -> 2048 vs CD-ROM -> 2352)~~ -> Done.
-Now the program detects CDROM images.
+* ~~CD-ROM detection to select the best block size (DVD -> 2048 vs CD-ROM -> 2352)~~ -> ~~Done.
+Now the program detects CDROM images.~~ Removed...
-* Add Multi Thread processing.
+* ~~Add Multi Thread processing.~~ Don't worth it, the compression is very fast in modern processors.

 ## Compile